Cavity Wall Tie Replacement

-Timberwise have fully trained and experienced surveyors across England, Wales and Scotland who have a range of solutions at their disposal to solve your cavity wall tie problem.
+Timberwise has fully trained and experienced surveyors across England, Wales and Scotland who have a range of solutions at their disposal to solve your cavity wall tie problem.
 Our surveyor will recommend the most suitable structural repairs for your property as well as providing a written report for the work to be carried out.

 If a problem with cavity wall tie corrosion has been identified, our specialist technicians who will provide the right treatment to your corroded wall ties.
 Contact Timberwise via our let’s chat button by calling on 0800 288 8660 or you can request a survey online.